 echo "JAVA_HOME=$(readlink -f /usr/bin/java | sed "s:bin/java::")" | sudo tee -a /etc/profile source /etc/profile

-In order to better serve Jitsi Meet, you can install an Nginx web server before actually installing Jitsi Meet:
+To better serve Jitsi Meet, you can install an Nginx web server before actually installing Jitsi Meet:

 sudo apt install -y nginx sudo systemctl start nginx.service sudo systemctl enable nginx.service